 Currency & Money Exchange

-ATM debit/credit cards are widely used in major restaurants, hotels and shops (with fees).
-There are plenty of ATMS (hole-in-the-wall) cash machines throughout the country, however check with your bank to see if there is a daily maximum you may withdraw.
+ATM debit/credit cards are widely used in major restaurants, hotels and shops (with fees) in major towns and cities.
+There are plenty of ATMS (hole-in-the-wall) cash machines throughout the country, although in rural areas there are none.

 If you do take foreign currency to change take US dollars.
 These should be new notes, or at least unmarked and undamaged notes, in smaller denominations of 10s, 20s and maybe some 50s.
 Do not take USD 100 bills as they are unlikely to be accepted.